This post is contributed by Burtch Works’ web and digital analytics team, led by Sandy Marmitt.

 Many companies seem to be perpetually searching for the “perfect” applicant – a single individual who can be hands-on with any tool, is a wiz with analytics work, knows the ins and outs of marketing campaigns and their measurement, and of course is able to speak eloquently about their work to executives and clients alike.
 Those individuals are out there, but they can be very hard to find because they are so valuable.
 More than likely, what you will find in is a candidate who has expertise in one or two areas with some exposure to a few others and that’s a great place to start.

-This might bring to mind the hunt for data scientist “unicorns”, but I’ve found that the hybrid web/digital marketer can be a bit of a less common combination.
+This might bring to mind the hunt for data scientist “unicorns”, but we’ve found that the hybrid web/digital marketer can be a bit of a less common combination.
 This is because there often isn’t a necessity for one person to fulfill both of these roles in the same way that a data scientist might be required to extract, clean/organize, and then analyze their own unstructured data.

 So who should you hire?